Guibi1/.dotfiles/README.md

 ### Git signing

-This clearly has nothing to do here, but use these commands to import and see the key that git can use.
+This clearly has nothing to do here, but use these commands to import and see the key GPG that git can use to sign the commits.

 ```bash
 gpg --import private.gpg